kuratas/select_to_select2/README.md

 # Select To Select2 Plugin
 This is a repository of 「Select To Select2 Plugin」 which is a Redmine plugin.
+This repository is forked from sf-cola/select_to_select2.
+I fixed these issue.

+- Issue list
+  - "Add filter" select box was too small
+- Issue list -> Option
+  - group select box was too small

 ## Features